m4ur1c1o/first_app/README.md

-# Ruby on Rails Tutorial: Firts Application
+# Ruby on Rails Tutorial: First Application

 This is the first application for [*Codiker*](http://codiker.com) by [Mauricio García](https://twitter.com/m4ur1c1o_).
 Powered by Ruby on Rails.